 7. Not Adding Images to Your Articles on Facebook

 Obviously, not using visuals on your posts on Facebook will perhaps hinder the post’s engagement.
 This could prevent it from reaching the right people.

 Recent research carried out by Zabisco discovered that 40 out of 100 people will respond better to visual information than plain text.

 According to Hubspot, a good image can create a social buzz.
 Great images increase brand awareness and build a more impressive landscape for your social media platform.
-So, instead of posting contents that will struggle to get attention, get an image to assist you with the job.
+So, instead of posting content that will struggle to get attention, get an image to assist you with the job.

 The next time you want to share something of great importance on Facebook, look for a relevant image and use it to power that post.
 Stop posting articles without pictures.

 It’s usually easy to make these mistakes without being aware of them, therefore, I urge you to be more mindful of how you approach social media marketing.

 Take all the mistakes I shared here, and device means to avoid them at all cost.
 If you do, you will see your social media engagement and business growing higher than you never thought possible.

 How many social media mistakes have you made lately or have seen by others?